alshedivat/al-folio/_posts/Becoming a Full-Stack Geodata Scientist.md

 author: ChatGPT
 description: a talk with ChatGPT about career planning
 date: 2022-12-25
-categories:
-  - notes
+categories: notes
-tags:
-  - geodata datascience
+tags: geodata datascience
 lang: eng
-publish: yes
+publish: true
 ---

 #### Q: what is the Difference between Data Scientist and Full Stack Data Scientist?